Android Studio Windows Install for PCs

 To check every thing is working create a simple project, see Your First Android Java Program - Hello, World!.

-Create an Android Virtual Device (AVD) via the AVD Manager.
+Android apps can be run and tested on physical devices, configured for USB debugging.
+Alternatively, use an Android Virtual Device (AVD).
+An AVD is normally installed during Studio setup, or the AVD Manager can be used to set up different types of AVDs.
 Use the Tools menu and select Android.
 Select AVD Manager and use the Create Virtual Device button to create an AVD.
 See Set Up an Android Virtual Device for App Testing.
-You can also use a physical Android device configured for USB debugging for testing your App.

 Android Studio Updates